Virtual Advance Care Planning Workshop

 Virtual Event Toolkit

-This session helps you fill out the "Speak Up" forms.
+This session helps you fill out the "My Voice" forms.
 This is not an easy task, but is a worthwhile gift of knowledge for your family, loved ones, and designated decision-maker so they know how to respect your wishes.

 If you are interest in attending a session, please check back often or follow the QDHPCA Facebook page for upcoming events.

 This invaluable website offers many videos to help you in your Advance Care Planning journey

 Engage with the issues and empower yourself by watching our thought-provoking webinars on death, dying and preparing for end of life

 Advanced Care Planning

 In British Columbia, advance directives are legal documents for all capable adults who want to do advance care planning.
 This website contains information on starting your Advance Care Planning journey in British Columbia

 This website contains information on starting your Advance Care Planning journey in Northern BC

 Covers the full spectrum of cancer care from prevention, screening, diagnosis and treatment, to research and education, to supportive and palliative care